marcosb74/burganow-frontend/README.md

 npm install -  to install the project
 ```
 ```
-npm run serve -  to install initialize the project localy
+npm run serve -  to  initialize the project locally
 ```